-The presentation should be submitted at the same time as the project, 12 weeks after the gateway.
-The independent assessor should have 2 weeks to review the project and presentation prior to the presentation date.
-The apprentice needs to notify the EPAO at the submission of the project and presentation of any technical requirements for the presentation component.
+The presentation should be submitted at the same time as the project report, 12 weeks after the gateway.
+The apprentice needs to notify the EPAO at the submission of the work-based project report and presentation of any technical requirements for the presentation component.

-The apprentice will be given 2 weeks' notice of the presentation date to allow the independent assessor sufficient time to review the project report and presentation and prepare appropriate questions
+The apprentice will be given 2 weeks' notice of the presentation date to allow the independent assessor sufficient time to review the project report and presentation and prepare appropriate questions.

-The independent assessor will ask questions in relation to the KSBs following the presentation.
+The independent assessor will ask questions on KSBs mapped to this assessment method following the presentation.

-The presentation will be completed and submitted after the gateway with the work-based project and will be presented to an independent assessor, either face-to-face or via online video conferencing.
+The presentation will be presented to an independent assessor, either face-to-face or via online video conferencing.
 When submitting, the apprentice should advise of any special requirements that they may have for the presentation.
 If using an online platform, EPAOs must ensure appropriate measures are in place to verify the identity of the apprentice and ensure that the apprentice is not being aided.